Joker (playing card)

 The Joker is a playing card found in most modern French-suited card decks, as an addition to the standard four suits (Clubs, Diamonds, Hearts, and Spades).
 Since the second half of the 20th century, they have also been found in Spanish- and Italian-suited decks, excluding stripped decks.

-The Joker originated in the United States during the Civil War, and was created as a trump card for the game of Euchre.
+The Joker originated in the Italy with in the 16th century, and was created as a trump card for the game of Cuccù.
 It has since been adopted into many other card games, where it often acts as a wild card, but may have other functions such as the top trump, a skip card (forcing another player to miss a turn), the lowest-ranking card, the highest-value card, or a card of a different value from the rest of the pack (see e.g. Zwicker which has six Jokers with this function).

 By contrast, a wild card is any card that may be used to represent another card or cards – it does not need to be a Joker.